ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 At the heart of the fully connected layer is the artificial neuron - the distant ancestor of McCulloch & Pitt's *Threshold Logic Unit* of 1943.

-**The artificial neuron is inspired by the biological neurons in our brains** - however an artificial neuron is a shallow approxmiation of the complexity of a biological neuron.
+**The artificial neuron is inspired by the biological neurons in our brains** - however an artificial neuron is a shallow approximation of the complexity of a biological neuron.

 The artificial neuron composed of three sequential steps: